ansible/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

 Device Creation
 ===============

 The following code block is a simple playbook that creates one `Type 0 <https://www.packet.com/cloud/servers/t1-small/>`_ server (the 'plan' parameter).
 You have to supply 'plan' and 'operating_system'. 'location' defaults to 'ewr1' (Parsippany, NJ).
-You can find all the possible values for the parameters via a `CLI client <https://www.packet.net/developers/integrations/>`_.
+You can find all the possible values for the parameters through a `CLI client <https://www.packet.net/developers/integrations/>`_.

 .. code-block:: yaml